noted-eip/noted/pld-generator/README.md

 # PLD Generator

+Running the script will generate an md, html and pdf file for your PLD.

 ## PDF generation

 You will need [`gh-md-to-html`](https://github.com/phseiff/github-flavored-markdown-to-html) with it's pdf export module and offline conversion (for convenience purposes).